Metriplectic relaxation to equilibria: Introduction

-From the application point of view, relaxation methods constructed in this way are not fully satisfactory because of the following reasons: (1) Faraday's equation reduces to Lie-dragging of the magnetic field and therefore preserves the magnetic flux and the field-line topology of the initial condition (frozen-in law \cite{Alfven1942,Freidberg2014}); hence not all equilibrium points are accessible from a given initial condition \cite{Moffatt1985} and this might be an advantage or a disadvantage depending on the intended application.
-(2) The method does not offer any mechanism to control important properties of the equilibrium such as the pressure profile, i.e., the constant value of the pressure on the surfaces tangent to the magnetic field (flux surfaces) or the shear of the magnetic field.
-(3) Another drawback is that the relaxation mechanisms based solely on viscosity do not lead to the shortest path from the initial condition down to an equilibrium point.
+In summary, from the applications point of view, relaxation methods constructed in this way are not fully satisfactory because of the following drawbacks: (1) not all equilibrium points are accessible from a given initial condition.
+(2) The method does not offer any mechanism to control important properties of the equilibrium such as the pressure profile and current profiles.
+(3) The relaxation mechanisms based solely on viscosity do not necessarily lead to the shortest path from the initial condition down to an equilibrium point.

 An example of a relaxation method based on viscosity is implemented in the HINT code \cite{Harafuji1989, Suzuki2006}.
 In HINT, pressure is relaxed with an ad hoc algorithm, in a separate step, during the magnetic field relaxation.
 If resistivity is accounted for in the relaxation of the magnetic field, then the topology of the magnetic field lines can change, but with finite resistivity helicity is no longer preserved and there is no lower bound for the magnetic energy.